-In 1945, there were 4.5 million bees in the United States.
+In 1945, there were 4.5 million hives of bees in the United States.
 Today, there are just about 2 million.
 It’s been a subtle decline over time, but one that has dramatically accelerated over the past seven years.
 And this should be extremely alarming, given that bees pollinate one-third of the world’s crops.

 In today’s talk, given at TEDGlobal 2013, Marla Spivak looks at why bees are disappearing.
 She highlights four reasons — many related to changes in farming practices — and how they interact to tragic end.
 But beyond that, Spivak wonders: what do these deaths mean for us given that bees, a species our lives are deeply intertwined with, have thrived for over 50 million years?